GareArc/composepack/README.md

 docker compose -f docker-compose.yaml up
 ```

-You must `cd` into the correct directory that contains `.cpack-releases`; otherwise, ComposePack won’t see the right file and volumes.
+You must `cd` into the correct directory that contains `.cpack-releases` or specify the right `--runtime-dir`, otherwise, ComposePack won’t see the right file and volumes.

 ---